North American caterpillars

 This Regal Moth caterpillar is one of the largest caterpillars found in North America reaching almost 6 inches in length and was recorded by Johnathan Pace in the state of New Jersey.

-Caterpillars in this family are found all over the world and easily identified by their tail spikes.
+Caterpillars in this family are found all over the world and often easily identified by their tail spikes.

 White fluffy caterpillars